Erasmus+ for Studies in Europe

 Minimum number of ECTS obtained abroad

 Erasmus+ scholarship holders must obtain at least 15 ECTS abroad (proof is the Transcript of Records of the host university).
-If the recipient has less ECTS, he/she may have to pay back part of the Erasmus+ grant.
-The decision lies with the International Office to which the reasons must be explained.
+If the recipient passes fewer ECTS, he/she may have to pay back part of the Erasmus+ grant.
+This decision lies with the HNU International Office, which must be informed of the reasons in writing why the minimum number of ECTS cannot / could not be achieved.
+If no ECTS are earned at all during the studies abroad, the Erasmus+ scholarship must be repaid in full (0 ECTS = 0.- EUR).
+If no or only a few examinations can be taken at the host university due to illness, this must be confirmed by a doctor.

 Reporting obligation